tableau/webdataconnector/docs/wdc_tutorial.md

 connector in the `Examples` directory (`earthquakeUSGS`).
 This is to minimize the chances of accidentally overwriting the existing sample.
 However, if you copy the existing sample, you'll have to change file paths.

+**Note**: The browser used inside Tableau is QT WebKit, which does not natively support new ES6 features.
+If you wish to take advantage of newer features (such as promises) when building WDCs you will need to use a polyfill.

 ### Create the HTML page

 When you open a WDC in Tableau, you display an HTML page that links to your JavaScript code and to the WDC library.